willyweather/slate/source/index.html.md

 probability | int | 0-100 | chance rainfall will occur on that day

 <aside class="notice">
-The daily probabilty for rainfall will not align with the probabilty included in <a href="/#forecasts-rainfall-probability">Rainfall Probability</a>
+The daily probabilty for rainfall will not align with the probability included in <a href="#forecasts-rainfall-probability">Rainfall Probability</a>
 </aside>

   $record['amount'] = 150;